CarlosUPC/Installer-Research/docs/index.md

  ```
 ### TODO8 : Uncomment game components (dll, assets. etc)
 #### Explication:
-Uncomment ComponentGroupRef to make enable the game components and dll's and enjoy the awesome game you have installed
+Uncomment ComponentGroupRef to make enable the game components & dll's and enjoy the awesome game you have installed!
 #### Test:
 If you run the .msi file generated after build WIX Setup project, the executable will work property.
 #### Solution: